Office of the Registrar

 Courses taken that are applied to any area other than the Core Curriculum are considered to be 'Major Requirements' and must be approved by the student’s Advisor, Department Chair and the Office of the Registrar to assure that the course(s) taken at another institution will count toward the student’s degree.
 If the combination of UT Tyler and transient courses will exceed 18 hours the student must also have a signature of approval from the Dean of their College.

 Undergraduate students pursuing degrees at other colleges and universities who wish to take courses at the University of Texas at Tyler may be admitted as transient students.
-The transient student application and approval form are available at the Enrollment Services Center (ADM 230) or the Admissions website.
+The transient student application and approval form are available at the Enrollment Services Center (STE 230) or the Admissions website.